-1:00-2:00 Leading Change
+3:00-4:00 Leading Change

+Traci presentation – how do you start the movement?

 Participants will individually conduct a SWOT Analysis of their agency to determine the Strengths, Weaknesses, Opportunities, and Threats regarding openness to adopting digital services.
 Participants should consider how their agency’s disposition toward digital services may have changed since they started the program.

 After completing the matrix, participants will debrief with their table and work collectively to identify goals and ways to achieve those goals, such as teaching others in their agencies about digital services (brown bag, acq-a-thons, etc.) as part of an action planning exercise.
 The plan will also include dependent actions, dates, and follow-up actions that should be taken.